mailwatch/mailwatch-docs/_posts/2014-07-31-user-filter.md

 For example:

 * If you create a user named `johndoe@example.com` as user type `User` and I log-in as that user, I will only be able to see e-mail address to/from me and to be able to add Blacklist/Whitelist entries for my address (if enabled).
-* If you create a user named `example.com` as type `Domain Administrator` and I log-in as that user, I will only be able to see messages to/from my domain or create blacklist/whitelist entries for the entire domain or for a specific user.
+* If you create a user named `domain-admin@example.com` as type `Domain Administrator` and I log-in as that user, I will only be able to see messages to/from my domain or create blacklist/whitelist entries for the entire domain or for a specific user.
+The domain in the mail address (part after `@`) will be used to identify the users domain.
+If username is not in format of a mail address this assumes the domain "no domain" and the domain admin will only be able to edit/see users that also have "no domain".
 * The `Administrator` type can do anything for any user or domain.
 * If you need to have _aliases_ for your users - e.g. `johndoe@example.com` also has an e-mail alias `j.doe@example.org`, then no problem - use the **Filters** screen to add `j.doe@example.org` and the `johndoe@example.com` user will be able to see both.